September 26th, 2018

 0615 – 1830

-We continued with the trend of going down a river canyon and then back up one.
+The trail continued with the trend of going down a river canyon and then back up one.
 There were some really pretty slick-rock cascades on the way down.
-Then we crossed a large suspension bridge overs Woods Creek.
+Then I crossed a large suspension bridge overs Woods Creek.
 Some say this reminds them of the bridges in New Zealand but this bridge was about 10 times more overbuilt.
 The ones in NZ are usually pretty dainty with a one person capacity (excluding the bridges on the Timber Trail, North Island, which are built for bikes and are ginormous).
 This bridge did wobble to the extent that it was fun but not scary.

 Then there was a tough, steep section for the final push to Glen Pass.
 It was very similar to Mather Pass.
-There were a few false summits and then we could see a huge wall with switchbacks winding up it.
+There were a few false summits and then I could see a huge wall with switchbacks winding up it.
 I spied a few little figures of people hanging out at the top.
 I just bore down and soon it was over.

 I was bummed but more concerned with eating.
 I still had some rice and instant mashed potatoes left.
 I began cooking, while the 3 guys from above rolled in.
 They had arranged a van from their hotel and it would be arriving in 30 minutes.
-We would most likely be able to get a ride, too.
+I would most likely be able to get a ride, too.
 So that was a big relief!

 It was getting dark and cold.
 I tried to eat my dinner fast but midway through, I started getting dizzy, short of breath, and nauseated.
 I also started burning up.
 I didn’t know what exactly was happening to me, but I could bet it had to do with too much exertion and not enough calories.
 I felt absolutely terrible and even frightened, like a dark foreboding entity had jumped on my back and was ready to devour me.
-The van came and Stellar packed up my stuff while I sat incapacitated on the ground.
+The van came and the guys packed up my stuff while I sat almost incapacitated on the ground.
 It was all I could manage just to walk to the van and plop down inside.

 Once seated, I started to feel better.
 I slowly recovered on the ride down.
 I was relieved to get out of the elevation and cold.
 For the first time, I definitively knew that I needed to get off the trail, at least for a day.
 My body was at its limit.